v5ma/v5ma.github.io/gravitygloves/README.md

 the 6 balls on the ground, and the sticks were inspired and remixed from this super hands physics demo https://wmurphyrd.github.io/aframe-super-hands-component/examples/sticky/

 This component was the six week (3 hours each Wednesday night) combined effort of the Aframe WebXR Online Hacknight. https://www.meetup.com/virtualreality/events/

+Here is the previous version with sticks https://n5ro.github.io/gravitygloves/sticks.html